How to fix Kamal Rails Master Key Message Encryption error

 18:12:06 web.1 | from /Users/omkarjoshi/Projects/rubypodcatcher/.bundle/ruby/3.2.0/gems/railties-7.1.1/lib/rails/initializable.rb:32:in `run'

-• Create a separate environment variable file for our local environment:
+Create a separate environment variable file for local development:

 1